Ishaan-Datta/Ishaan-Datta/README.md

   - Cleaned and transformed datasets using Excel, then built PowerBI dashboards that communicated insights to internal teams, improving decision-making efficiency.

   ### 🌿 [UBC Agrobot (Embedded Software Engineer)](https://ubcagrobot.com)
-  I formerly worked on the embedded systems subteam for UBC Agrobot, focusing on developing real-time software applications applications and optimizing ML image processing using computer vision and GPU optimization techniques, my primary achievements were:
+  I formerly worked on the embedded systems subteam for UBC Agrobot, focusing on developing real-time software applications applications and optimizing ML image processing using computer vision and GPU optimization techniques, my primary achievements include:
   - Led a team of 8 engineers and engaged in system architecture reviews, revamping inter-process communication using C++, Python and ROS2, reducing system-wide latency by over 90%.
   - Optimized image streaming inference using multi-threading and GPU optimization libraries in an Nvidia Jetson Linux development environment, increasing system throughput by 5x.
   - Spearheaded the development of automated unit, integration and performance testing infrastructure with PyTest and Bash, accelerating sprint delivery by 35%.